DylanSilva-R/DylanSilva-R/README.md

 - 👋 Hi, I’m @DylanSilva-R
-- 👀 I’m interested in cybersecurity, software engineering, and
+- 👀 I’m interested in cybersecurity and software engineering
 - 🌱 I’m currently learning how to make GUIs with python.
 - 📫 How to reach me: dylansilvarw@gmail.com
 - 😄 Pronouns: He/Him